-Holding therapy involves a person, usually the mother, holding the child with autism spectrum disorder (ASD) tightly in a way that ensures eye contact between them.
+Holding therapy involves a person, usually a mother, holding her autistic child tightly in a way that ensures eye contact between them.
 The aim is to deliberately provoke distress in the child, until the child needs and accepts comfort.

 Who is holding therapy for?

-Holding therapy can be used with children with autism spectrum disorder (ASD) aged up to 18 years.
+Supporters of holding therapy claim it can be used with autistic children aged up to 18 years.

 What is holding therapy used for?

-It’s claimed that holding therapy improves the relationship between child and parent, and that it opens up the child’s capacity to relate to others.
+It’s claimed that holding therapy improves the relationship between child and parent, and that it increases the child’s capacity to relate to others.

 Where does holding therapy come from?

-The use of this therapy for autism spectrum disorder (ASD) is based on a theory published in 1983 by a Dutch scientist, Niko Tinbergen.
+The use of holding therapy for autism is based on a theory published in 1983 by a Dutch scientist, Niko Tinbergen.
 This theory was based on Tinbergen’s observations of birds.

 What is the idea behind holding therapy?

-Holding therapy is based on the theory that autism spectrum disorder (ASD) is caused by the lack of a bond between a mother and her child.
+Holding therapy is based on the theory that autism is caused by the lack of a bond between a mother and child.
 Supporters of holding therapy claim that this lack of bond creates an emotional imbalance called ‘anxiety-dominated emotional imbalance’.
 This imbalance stops the child being able to learn from interactions with others and leads to social withdrawal.

 It’s claimed that the mother-child bond can be repaired by forcing a new emotional connection between the mother and her child.
 To do this, the therapy provokes distress in the child and then provides the needed comfort.

-We don’t yet know exactly what causes ASD.
+We don’t yet know exactly what causes autism.
 It’s suspected that there might be several causes including brain development and genetic factors.
-But we can say that ASD isn’t caused by anything that parents do or don’t do while raising their children.
+But we can say that autism isn’t caused by anything that parents do or don’t do while raising their children.